FelixKrueger/reStrainingOrder/Docs/README.md

 ### Running `reStraining`

-This is a one-off process, performed by `reStraining`.
+This is a one-off process.

 `reStraining` is designed to read in a variant call file from the Mouse Genomes Project (download e.g. from this location: ftp://ftp-mouse.sanger.ac.uk/current_snps/mgp.v5.merged.snps_all.dbSNP142.vcf.gz) and generate a new genome version where all positions found as a SNP in any of the strains (currently 35 different ones) are masked by the ambiguity nucleobase `N` (**N-masking**).